How to achieve a professional finish with porcelain paving

 How do I cut porcelain paving?

 Porcelain is exceptionally hard wearing, but it can chip when being cut.
 You don’t want your attention drawn to unsightly dinks around the edges of your tiles.
 Our advice is to use a dedicated porcelain diamond blade.
-Score when dry, add water and cut completely through both ends. then work slowly through the rest of the cut.
+Score when dry, add water and cut completely through both ends.
+Then work slowly through the rest of the cut.
 This way you should achieve a beautiful clean finish.

 Related Product